The TOP 12 neutrals you can paint your WHOLE HOME

-However, even universally gorgeous colours aren’t fool-proof as there isn’t one colour that will look exactly the same in every room in your home – no can do Sue.
-It’s like finding a pair of shoes that looks good with every outfit or a wine that tastes good with every meal – it’s not going to happen (I’ve yet to find one that suits Mr.Noodles).
-Your magical universal paint colour WILL shift on a room-to-room basis, for example:
+However, even universally gorgeous colours aren’t foolproof, as there isn’t one colour that will look exactly the same in every room in your home.
+It’s like finding a pair of shoes that looks good with every outfit, or a wine that tastes good with every meal – it ain’t gonna happen (I’ve yet to find one a wine that suits Mr Noodles).
+Any magical universal paint colour WILL shift on a room-to-room basis, for example:

 Cool colours will ONLY look chillier as they interact with gray-blue northern light.
 The undertones can also show up a bit more to the party because remember, EVERY gray has an undertone!
 Read MORE about the best paint colours for northern exposure

-- East-facing rooms: In a room with eastern exposure, cool colours will look pretty natural and as they should in the morning, but MAN can they look cold and flat in the afternoon.
+In a room with eastern exposure, cool colours will look pretty natural and as they should in the morning, but MAN can they look cold and flat in the afternoon.
 Read MORE about the best paint colours for eastern exposure

-Quality of Light
+How the Quality of Light Changes Paint Colours

-- Rooms with LOW natural light can make a paint colour look a bit darker or more shaded than normal
+- Rooms with LOW natural light can make a paint colour look a bit darker or more shaded than normal.

-- Average natural light is when your paint colour will look truest to form
+- Average natural light is when your paint colour will look truest to form.

-Let’s just hit that one more time…
+Let’s hit that bad boy one more time…

 So, while I love to hear myself talk, I know that you’re REALLY only here for the pretty pictures (wink wink), so let’s get at it!